-Phase 2 Clinical Trial of TRC105 with Nexavar in Patients with Hepatocellular Carcinoma enrollment of 20 patients with hepatocellular carcinoma, 15 of which were evaluable by RECIST 1.1, and Part 2 of the trial enrollment of 20 patients with hepatocellular carcinoma, 15 of which were evaluable by RECIST 1.1, and Part 2 of the trial was initiated in the third quarter of 2014 and is expected to enroll up to 23 patients.
+NCI is conducting a two-part Phase 2 clinical trial of TRC105 in combination with Nexavar, an approved VEGF inhibitor, in up to 42 patients with hepatocellular carcinoma.
+Part 1 of the trial was completed following the enrollment of 20 patients with hepatocellular carcinoma, 15 of which were evaluable by RECIST 1.1, and Part 2 of the trial was initiated in the third quarter of 2014 and is expected to enroll up to 23 patients.
 Part 1 of the trial was designed as an ascending dose trial with an expansion stage with the primary endpoint of evaluating the safety and tolerability of 3, 6, 10 and 15 mg/kg TRC105 every two weeks in combination with the approved dose of Nexavar to select a dose level of TRC105 (in combination with Nexavar) for further study if merited.
-Data reported at the ASCO annual meeting in June 2015 indicated that TRC105 was well tolerated at all doses tested (3, 6, 10 and 15 mg/kg) in combination with approved doses of Nexavar.
-As shown in the figure below, anti-tumor activity was noted, including reductions in tumor burden in the majority of treated patients, and partial response by RECIST 1.1 in four of the ten patients (40%) with measurable disease treated at recommended Phase 2 doses of TRC105 (10 mg/kg or 15 mg/kg dosed once every two weeks).
+Data reported at the American Society of Clinical Oncology (ASCO) annual meeting in June 2015 indicated that TRC105 was well tolerated at all doses tested (3, 6, 10 and 15 mg/kg) in combination with approved doses of Nexavar.
+As shown in the figure below, anti-tumor activity was noted, including reductions in tumor burden in the majority of treated patients, and partial response by RECIST 1.1 in four of the ten patients (40%) with measurable disease treated at the highest two dose levels of TRC105 (10 mg/kg or 15 mg/kg dosed once every two weeks).
 This response rate exceeded the response rate reported for Nexavar in its pivotal Phase 3 trial of 2%, as assessed by RECIST 1.1.
-The primary endpoint of Part 2 of the trial is overall response rate assessed by RECIST 1.1.
-Part 2 of the trial is overall response rate as assessed by RECIST 1.1.
+The primary endpoint of Part 2 of the trial is overall response rate as assessed by RECIST 1.1.
+We expect the NCI to publish trial results in a peer reviewed journal in 2017.